Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Introduction

 \section{Introduction}

-The standard model (SM) of electroweak theory with $ SU(2)\times U(1) $ gauge symmetry is highly successful in explaining almost all the observations in particle physics experiments, especially after discovering the final piece of SM, the Higgs boson.
-Therefore, we believe that the SM is at least a good effective theory for the energy scale below TeV.
-On the other hand, theorists have not stopped extending the SM to answer the outstanding questions in particle physics, such as the neutrino mass and mixing, matter-antimatter asymmetry in the Universe and dark matter.
-Hence, if any experiment at the energy scale below about 1 TeV observes an anomaly, it would shake the foundation of the SM.
+The standard model (SM) of electroweak theory with $ SU(2)\times U(1) $ gauge symmetry is highly successful in explaining almost all the measurements in particle physics experiments.
+Nevertheless, we have not given up on new physics beyond the SM (BSM) to answer the outstanding questions in particle physics, such as the neutrino mass and mixing, matter-antimatter asymmetry in the Universe, and dark matter.
+A natural approach is to presume that a BSM theory appears at a high energy scale while the SM is a good theory at a low energy scale.
+Hence, if any experiment at the energy scale below 1 TeV observes an anomaly, it would shake the foundation on the SM and indicate the advent of a new era in particle physics.

-Very recently, the CDF collaboration at Fermilab reported the most precise $W$ boson mass measurement: $m^{\text{CDF}}_W = 80.4335\pm 0.0094$ GeV~\cite{CDF:2022hxs}.
-The total uncertainty is less than $10$ MeV and the central value is about $76.5$ MeV larger than the SM prediction: $m^{\text{SM}}_W = 80.357\pm 0.006$ GeV~\cite{ParticleDataGroup:2020ssz}).
-We have about $7\sigma$ standard deviation from the SM prediction.
-Before the CDF run-II result, the world average of $m_W$ measurements was just $1.8\sigma$ standard deviation from the SM expectation~\cite{ParticleDataGroup:2020ssz}.
-Even though more careful cross-checks of the systematic uncertainties among CDF run-II analysis and other $W$ boson mass measurements such as LEP~\cite{ALEPH:2013dgf}, LHCb~\cite{LHCb:2021bjt}, ATLAS~\cite{ATLAS:2017rzl}, and D0~\cite{D0:2012kms} are still needed, the validity of the SM is questioned and possible explanations from new physics models are pursued after this new measured $m_W$ value.
+Very recently, the CDF collaboration at Fermilab reported the most precise $W$-boson mass measurement, $m^{\text{CDF}}_W = 80.4335\pm 0.0094$ GeV~\cite{CDF:2022hxs}.
+The total uncertainty is less than $10$ MeV and the central value is about $76.5$ MeV larger than the SM prediction, $m^{\text{SM}}_W = 80.357\pm 0.006$ GeV~\cite{ParticleDataGroup:2020ssz}.
+It has about $7\sigma$ standard deviation from the SM value.
+Before the CDF run-II result, the world average of $m_W$ measurements had just $1.8\,\sigma$ standard deviation from $m^{\text{SM}}_W$~\cite{ParticleDataGroup:2020ssz}.
+Even though more careful cross-checks of the systematic uncertainties between CDF run-II analysis and other $W$-boson mass measurements at the LEP~\cite{ALEPH:2013dgf}, LHCb~\cite{LHCb:2021bjt}, ATLAS~\cite{ATLAS:2017rzl}, and D0~\cite{D0:2012kms} will eventually be made, this new measured $m_W$ value urgently calls for an explanation from new physics models.